ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 "CanBeDominated"			"0"
 ```

-Self explanatory, the default values are 0 for summoned (so the lua IsSummoned will always return false unless you set this), and 1 for dominated creaturesl
+Self-explanatory, the default values are 0 for summoned (so the lua IsSummoned will always return false unless you set this), and 1 for dominated creatures.

 <br />
 ```